vyos/vyos-documentation/docs/interfaces/pppoe.rst

 VLAN Example
 ++++++++++++

-Some recent ISPs require you to build the PPPoe connection through a VLAN interface.
+Some recent ISPs require you to build the PPPoE connection through a VLAN interface.
 One of those ISPs is e.g. Deutsche Telekom in Germany.
-VyOS can easily create a PPPoe session through an encapsulated VLAN interface.
+VyOS can easily create a PPPoE session through an encapsulated VLAN interface.
 The following configuration will run your PPPoE connection through VLAN7 which is the default VLAN for Deutsche Telekom: